-The opening of Reflections at Bukit Chandu, a museum and historic site dedicated to the contributions of the Singapore, was particularly poignant.
-The Second World War experience, including the brief but consequential and the island, forms a highly visible theme in the history and heritage engagement that modern Singapore visitors alike.
+The opening of Reflections at Bukit Chandu, a museum and historic site dedicated to the contributions of the Malay Regiment during the Battle for Singapore, was particularly poignant.
+The Second World War experience, including the brief but consequential military struggle to defend the peninsula and the island, forms a highly visible theme in the history and heritage engagement that modern Singapore has worked to provide for residents and visitors alike.